-Sarah spent six months in hospital before passing away in March this year.
+Sarah spent six months in hospital before sadly passing away in March 2018.
 Tom and Katie both had their birthdays during this time.
 Katie was studying for her GCSEs.
 Despite losing her Mum, she passed with flying colours.

 Stuart was so grateful to the staff at King's he wanted to give something back.

 "The staff at King’s truly are guardian angels.
 They don’t realise how amazing they are.
 We had a laugh and a joke with them, they were always looking out for me.
 To say thank you isn’t enough, it really isn’t.
 Thank you doesn’t even touch the surface of what they’ve done.
 And I know it’s their job, and they’d say it’s their job, but there’s a job and then there’s the staff at King’s.
 I feel richly rewarded to have had them in my life at a time like that.
 That’s why I wanted to do something to give back to the hospital.
 It’s that sense of when you go through something like this it’s very easy to be negative, feel the world owes you something.
 But I feel I owe the world.
 I’ve gone through something very traumatic and it would be remiss of me not to use that experience to try to help other people.”

 At the funeral, Stuart asked for donations instead of flowers and gifted the proceeds to King's College Hospital Charity, raising over £7,000 in memory of his wife, Sarah.